TiermoInvin/Lively/README.md

 - Exercise library with videos/diagrams and concise technique cues with explainations.

 # LiftLog
 - I want to suggest these changes to there as well, but this exists because Liam, the maintainer, doesn't intend to make it track diet as well, and that's completely understandable.
-This is highkey unrealistic but if you shoot for the stars, you might land on the moon.
+This is highkey unrealistic.

 # Macrofactor
 - They don't even combine functions, the Workout app is separate from the Diet App.
 Same with Renaissance Periodization.